Fabijuss/Programming/Debugging.md

 + Call stack viewing

 ## Debugging

 ### What is debugging?
+Debugging is the process of identifying and solving defects or issues within an application so that it works as intended.
+It is mostly used within the development and testing phases of application development.
 ### Debugging process

 ## Debugging Facilities

 ### Breakpoints

 ### Output Console

 ### Diagnostics

 ### Variable changing

 ### Call stack viewing

 ## Conclusion

 ## References